dagurval/perl6-gd-raw/README.md

 `GD::Raw` is a low level language bindings to LibGD.
 It does not attempt to  provide you with an perlish interface, but tries to stay as close to it's C  origin as possible.

 LibGD is large and this module far from covers it all.
 Feel free to add anything your missing and submit a pull request!

+## Installation

+You need to install first libgdraw4 (in Ubuntu) or equivalent.

+    sudo apt install libgdraw4